degustujacaistota/en/docs/_posts/2020-02-17-Fiorentina.md

 #### *Caramel apple*

 Due to allergies, we asked to change the dessert, which was originally a cheesecake.
-It turned out that thanks to this we got one of the most beautiful desserts we were able to see.
+It turned out that thanks to this we got one of the most beautiful desserts we have ever seen.
- A beautiful, red apple with a diced apple and peach-hibiscus sorbet.
+ A beautiful, red apple with a diced apple inside and peach-hibiscus sorbet.
 Taste and presentation at the highest level.
 Wonderful.
 _5&nbsp;[eggplants]._
 <center><div style="width:65%">
 <img src="{{site.img_url}}/assets/img/posts/fior_apple.jpg" alt="Imitation of red apple on a nut crumble,